-With motorway links with the M1, junctions 33 and 34, the city is very accessible via car.
-There are also regular national coach and National Express services to the city from around the UK as well.
+With motorway links with the M1, junctions 33 and 34, the city is accessible via car.
+There are also regular national coach and National Express services to the city from around the UK.

 Travelling by air

-There are four international airports within less than an hour's drive, meaning the city is easy to reach from overseas destinations and other airports across the UK.
+Four international airports are around an hour's drive, meaning the city is easy to reach from overseas destinations and other airports across the UK.
 The airports that are close to Sheffield are:

 Best accessible attractions to visit

-Sheffield has lots of amazing attractions to visit and here are three accessible places you can head to.
+Sheffield has many amazing attractions, and here are some accessible places you can head to.

 The Crucible Theatre

-The theatre has a reputation for putting on unforgettable productions; from classic dramas to shows that are going to be the next big thing.
+The theatre has a reputation for creating unforgettable productions, from classic dramas to shows that will be the next big thing.

-The World Snooker Championships are held at the Crucible every year and if you’re a snooker fan then you could coincide a weekend break to the city with the championships.
-This year the event takes place from 20 April to 6 May.
+The World Snooker Championships are held at the Crucible every year, and if you’re a snooker fan, you could coincide a weekend break to the city with the championships.

-The Crucible Theatre is very accessible with level access points, ramps, lifts and disabled toilets available for all visitors with mobility problems to use.
+The Crucible Theatre is very accessible, with level access points, ramps, lifts and accessible toilets available for all visitors with limited mobility to use.

 Sheffield Botanical Gardens

 The Sheffield Botanical Gardens has 15 different areas featuring collections of plants from across the globe.
-There are plants from the Mediterranean, Asia, the US as well as woodland and rock-and-water plantings that visitors can see.
+There are plants from the Mediterranean, Asia, and the US, as well as woodland and rock-and-water plantings that visitors can see.

-The gardens aren’t only home to the national collections of Weigela, Diervilla and Sarcococca, but there are several listed buildings located here.
+The gardens aren’t only home to the national collections of Weigela, Diervilla and Sarcococca, but several listed buildings are located here.
 These include the Grade II listed curvilinear Glass Pavilions, some of the earliest ever built.

-Despite the botanical gardens being opened back in 1836, the attractions are extremely accessible to visitors with mobility issues.
-People in wheelchairs can access all parts of the gardens and there are two mobility scooters available to hire for free.
+Despite the botanical gardens being opened in 1836, the attractions are extremely accessible to visitors with mobility issues.
+People in wheelchairs can access all parts of the gardens, and there are mobility scooters available to hire for free.

-If you’re looking to go for a gentle stroll or want a beautiful getaway in the centre of Sheffield, then the botanical gardens should be on your bucket list.
+If you’re looking for a gentle stroll or want a beautiful getaway in the centre of Sheffield, the botanical gardens should be on your bucket list.

 Best restaurants in Sheffield

-Sheffield is well known for being home to a number of top restaurants that serve up foods from around the globe.
+Sheffield is well known for being home to several top restaurants that serve food from around the globe.
 Here are just some of the most popular and accessible ones you can visit.

 Being located in the heart of Sheffield city centre, in the beautiful Winter Gardens, the restaurant is close-by to attractions such as The Crucible and The Lyceum.

 Ego is renowned for being an accessible restaurant for visitors who have mobility problems.
-There is a ramp to the entrance and is flat throughout as well as boasting nearby car parking and disabled toilets.
+There is a ramp to the entrance, which is flat throughout, as well as boasting nearby car parking and accessible toilets.